ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 rOpenSci peer-review has to date been exclusively conducted [on GitHub](https://github.com/ropensci/software-review/issues?q=sort%3Aupdated-desc%20is%3Aissue%20state%3Aclosed).
 We are not planning on moving away from this system any time soon, but are nonetheless aware that many people prefer alternative platforms. rOpenSci also has an organizational presence on both [GitLab](https://gitlab.com/ropensci) and [Codeberg](https://codeberg.org/ropensci).
-This post describes how rOpenSci community members can use these - and any other - alternative platforms.
+This post describes how rOpenSci community members can use these - and any other - alternative platforms[^1] The use of alternative platforms is a form of decentralization, with each additional platform used lowering the risk of negative consequences associated with any particular platform.

+[^1]: [tangled](https://tangled.org) is a _distributed_ system for code hosting, so technically not a platform.
+We nevertheless use the word "platform" to simply any cost-hosting system, including [tangled](https://tangled.org).

 ## Code (still) needs a single home

 All platforms described here are based on [Git](https://git-scm.com/), which is generally used in a centralized way, through associating code with a single, main repository to which changes can be _pushed_, or from which changes can be _pulled_.
-There is thus a single connection between code on your local machine and this single main version.
+There is a single connection between code on your local machine and this single main version.
 Code can of course be hosted anywhere, and we aim here to show how easy it is for code to be simultaneously hosted on an arbitrary number of platforms.

 Hosting code in multiple locations creates multiple connections between local and remote versions.